Contact: Tom Still or Angela Schlobohm at 608-442-7557

 To learn more online: www.wisconsintechnologycouncil.com

-The event will take place at UW-Milwaukee’s Innovation Accelerator, 1225 Discovery Parkway.
-Registration, networking and hors d’oeuvres start at 11:30 a.m. and the presentation at 12:30 p.m.
-The cost is $10 for students and returning veterans, $25 for individual members, $35 for non-members and included for Tech Council corporate members.
+The luncheon will be held at the UW-Eau Claire Davies Center, 77 Roosevelt Avenue, Dakota Room.
+Registration begins at 11:30 a.m., lunch at noon and the presentation at 12:30 p.m.
+The cost is $25 for individual members, students and returning veterans, $35 for general admission and included for Tech Council corporate members.
 Click here to register.